larevolucia/neuroconnect/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/0c60b3d4-6a65-428a-a304-723de070b811">
 </details>

+Related Commits:

+- [d766516](https://github.com/larevolucia/neuroconnect/commit/d76651671b4e231adddbb3d3b01cf47329c9cd43): Created page summaries structure to provide users with clear and accessible content overviews.

 ### Summary of Services and Events

-- To ensure that user would get all the essential information in the home, it was included an area with a summary of Services and Events pages.
+Ensures that user gets all the Summarizes essential information about services and events on the homepage, allowing users to access key content at a glance.
+Responsive content cards support easy exploration and quick access to detailed pages.

 - Responsive design was achieved using ```display: flex``` applied to content cards.
 - For performance optmization, images on content cards are inside of ```picture``` element, with a ```source``` for bigger screens, another for smaller screens and a ```<img>``` as fallback.
 - Anchor links styled as buttons redirect user to the specific pages within the website.

 <img width="734" alt="image" src="https://github.com/user-attachments/assets/aae59c5c-f5d2-4101-8b8c-df4cf8b6641d">

+Related Commits:

+- [f9a3e5c](https://github.com/larevolucia/neuroconnect/commit/f9a3e5c07f0af99f552a23ab86e9896333f8cd7a): Initial structure for content cards implementation.
+- [e327694](https://github.com/larevolucia/neuroconnect/commit/e327694e1669908479b429df6cf5e5b623c585e6): Adapted the design of content cards for medium size screens
+- [46b484a](https://github.com/larevolucia/neuroconnect/commit/46b484ad47088989774600c72019849e14e60965): Optmized design of content card used to summarize services and events on the homepage for easier navigation.

 ### Services

-- More in-depth information about the services is provided in ```<main>``` element of the Services pages.
+Delivers in-depth, structured information on available services, using icons and collapsible sections to reduce visual clutter.
+This feature is optimized for readability and accessibility, enhancing the user experience for information-dense pages.

 - Responsive design was achieved using ```display: flex``` applied to ```<main>```.
 - As the page is more text heavy, it was decided to use [Fontawesome](https://fontawesome.com/) icons as visual conterparts to reduce visual stimuli on page.
-- Feedback of initial design was still deemed text-heavy, so a new design with a collapsible element was implemented on commit [5d11e3a](https://github.com/larevolucia/neuroconnect/commit/5d11e3a1214a45294f81af5cc2b01f3dee0ec9ef).
+- Feedback of initial design was still deemed text-heavy, so a new design with a collapsible element was implemented.
 More on [issue #25](https://github.com/larevolucia/neuroconnect/issues/25#issue-2619050363)

 ![collapsible-items-](https://github.com/user-attachments/assets/79fbf5d1-dfb9-4706-baf7-8cc50a312f30)

 Inspiration: [SVB.nl](https://www.svb.nl/nl/algemeen/over-onze-website) / [Digitalocean](https://www.digitalocean.com/community/tutorials/css-collapsible) / [Stackoverflow](https://stackoverflow.com/questions/14736496/use-font-awesome-icons-in-css)

+Related Commits:

+- [737e6ea](https://github.com/larevolucia/neuroconnect/commit/737e6ea08b3837f7f0c9140904f097cb84ea12e1): Initial service page implementation with media queries for responsive design.
+- [5d11e3a](https://github.com/larevolucia/neuroconnect/commit/5d11e3a): Implemented collapsible sections to streamline service information and reduce visual clutter.
+- [efca153](https://github.com/larevolucia/neuroconnect/commit/efca153f4363ba88f0d1ba0fd24724e5b322921f): Changed collapsible elements structure in HTML to work with click on text instead of only the icon.

 ### Get in Touch Form

-- Form with responsive design was included as an interactive element which enables user to request one of the listed services.
+Facilitates direct communication for service inquiries, allowing users to specify their needs in a user-friendly, accessible form.
+Responsive design ensures a smooth experience across devices, and visual feedback supports usability during form interactions.

 - Responsive design was achieve using ```display:grid``` on form's container.
 - Form fields includes:
   - Full Name ```<input type="text">```